 In addition to these pension plans, managerial staff and members of the Executive Board, in particular, enjoy individual commitments as well as commitments given under the benefits plan of the Bochumer Verband.

 The commitments to employees in Germany predominantly comprise benefit obligations financed by the Group companies.
-The pension plans are unfunded.
 The provisions for pensions in Germany and abroad were calculated on the basis of uniform standards according to prevailing economic circumstances.